-Provincial government regulations relating to educational funding require the theological college to report each Th.D./Ph.D. student in each trimester as either full-time or part-time.
+Provincial government regulations relating to educational funding require the theological college to report each ThD or PhD (USMC) student in each trimester as either full-time or part-time.

 - 6.3.1 Students satisfying residence requirements.
-A student satisfying the full-time residence requirement of the Th.D./Ph.D. program, enrolled in credit and non-credit courses and under academic supervision, is considered to be a full-time student. - 6.3.2 Students in post-residence.
-A doctoral student is considered full-time if all the following criteria are satisfied. - a) The student is pursuing studies as a full-time occupation and identifies himself or herself as a full-time student. - b) The student is designated by the college of registration as a full-time student and is reported as such to the AD Office. - c) The student is geographically available and works on-campus regularly.
+A student satisfying the full-time residence requirement of the ThD or PhD (USMC) program, enrolled in credit and non-credit courses and under academic supervision, is considered to be a full-time student. - 6.3.2 Students in post-residence.
+A full-time doctoral student is defined as follows: - a) The student is pursuing studies as a full-time occupation and identifies himself or herself as a full-time graduate student. - b) The student is designated by the TST or the college of registration as a full-time student. - c) The student is geographically available and visits the campus regularly.
 If the student proposes to be off campus for a period of more than four weeks during the term, he or she must obtain the written permission of his or her supervisor, but must remain under supervision. - d) The student is considered to be full-time by his or her supervisor. - e) The student submits to the registrar of the college of registration a signed statement testifying that he or she is a full-time student.
 The statement will be worded in a manner similar to the following: "I regard myself as a full-time student.
 I regard my other time commitments as being compatible with the demands of full-time study."
-If the statement is submitted for the academic year, then the student is expected to remain a full-time student for the summer trimester.

-- f) The student's supervisor or supervisory committee sends an annual report to the AD Office on the progress of the student and must include in the report a statement that the student is judged to be engaged in full-time studies. - 6.3.3 Special students.
-A Special Student is deemed to be full-time during the academic period September to April if he or she is enrolled in six or more semester courses, and full-time in the summer trimester if he or she is enrolled in three or more semester courses.
+If the statement is submitted for the academic year, then the student is expected to remain a full-time student for the Summer trimester. - f) The student's supervisor or supervisory committee sends an annual report to the GCTS Office on the progress of the student and must include in the report a statement that the student is judged to be engaged in full-time studies. - 6.3.3 Special students.
+A Special Student is deemed to be full-time during the academic period September to April if he or she is enrolled in six or more semester courses, and full-time in the Summer trimester if he or she is enrolled in three or more semester courses.